-If you’re reading this, then you know that team-building events are essential for remote teams.
-With the explosion in virtual event options out there, it is now even a bigger challenge to choose a virtual team-building activity that will help employees collaborate, cooperate, learn and have fun together.
+If you’re reading this, then you know that team-building virtual events are essential for remote teams.
+With the explosion in virtual tour options out there, it is now even a bigger challenge to choose a team-building activity that will help employees collaborate, cooperate, learn and have fun together.

 We want to help you!
-We’ve hosted more than 27,000 remote guests on virtual events.
-And we’ve done a ton of market research on what people are looking for in a virtual team-building event.
+We’ve hosted more than 27,000 remote guests on virtual tours.
+And we’ve done a ton of market research on what people are looking for in team-building virtual events.
 Follow these guidelines here for a successful team-building experience!

-Coordinating virtual events for either fully remote or partially remote teams involve unique challenges, particularly the challenge of physical distance.
-When you choose a great virtual team-building event, then everyone gets a chance to have some fun while boosting engagement, promoting teamwork, improving communication, and inspiring creativity.
+Coordinating team-building virtual events for either fully remote or partially remote teams involve unique challenges, particularly the challenge of physical distance.
+When you choose a great team-building virtual event, then everyone gets a chance to have some fun while boosting engagement, promoting teamwork, improving communication, and inspiring creativity.

-Virtual team-building events promote improved communication between colleagues, ultimately boosting productivity.
-For managers, these events give invaluable insights into their team’s strengths and weaknesses, which can inspire their own creativity and innovation.
+Corporate team-building virtual events, like our virtual tours, promote improved communication between colleagues, ultimately boosting productivity.
+For managers, these events give invaluable insights into their team’s strengths and weaknesses.
 Perhaps most importantly, these events express to your employees that you value them.

 The main challenge, of course, comes in picking virtual events that the whole team will love.
-After thousands of hours of product development, game testing, and event hosting, we know a thing or two about finding an activity that accomplishes all of these things.
-So how do you pick a virtual team-building event from the multitude of options?
+We have spent thousands of hours on product development, game testing, and event hosting.
+Safe to say we know a thing or two about finding an activity that accomplishes all of these things.
+So how do you pick a team-building virtual event from the multitude of options?

 Nothing gives folks a break from their workaday life like some game time.
-It’s become increasingly common for companies to set aside time for games (and other fun), in order to let employees take a break and enjoy one another’s company.
+It’s become increasingly common for companies to set aside time for games (and other fun).
+These breaks let employees relax and enjoy one another’s company.
 The bond shared between colleagues is often an essential element in employee retention.
-Creating a culture where people are working with friendly faces and want to keep on doing that is essential, especially with continuing changes in what the workplace looks like.
+Creating a culture where people are working with friendly faces and want to keep on doing that is essential,.
+That’s especially true with continuous changes to what the workplace looks like.
 These games help promote a fun company culture and retain top talent.

-We adapted several popular game formats for our virtual experiences with Chicago Detours.
+We adapted several popular game formats for our virtual tours with Chicago Detours.
 Standbys like trivia are a fun way to get the team involved in friendly competition.
-We slotted a quick trivia game right into the start of our Badass Women of Chicago History event.
+We slotted a quick trivia game right into the start of our Badass Women of Chicago History virtual tour.
 Scavenger hunts are another popular standby for teams that want to have fun together as a group.
-For our scavenger hunts, like we have on our Innovations at the 1893 World’s Fair virtual event, teams decode clues before they can correctly hunt for the object.
+For our scavenger hunts, like we have on our Innovations at the 1893 World’s Fair virtual tour, teams decode clues before they can correctly hunt for the object.

 Promote Innovation and critical thinking